About me

 Welcome!
 If you’re here to know more about me, you’re at the right place!
 I’ll make this easy :D

-• Research interests: datacenters, smartNICs, in-network computing, computer architecture, FPGAs
+- Research interests: datacenters, smartNICs, in-network computing, RDMA/RoCE, computer architecture, FPGAs

-• Topic: Enabling an Application-Aware Network with SmartNICs to Accelerate Latency-Critical Online Services
+- Topic: Optimizing the Datacenter Network with SmartNICs to Accelerate Latency-Critical Online Services

-• Datacenters traditionally operate with a strict boundary between network and compute.
+- Datacenters traditionally operate with a strict boundary between network and compute.
 The increasing demands of today’s datacenters has instigated a push toward merging the two, giving rise to the advent of smartNICs.
-While tightly coupled with their hosts, smartNICs allow for the offloading of application level hints, enabling unique network-compute performance optimizations, which boost server throughput under very tight tail latency SLOs for latency-critical microservices.
-My work identifies prime use cases for re-architecting the datacenter using smartNICs and clarifies why smartNICs should co-exist, alongside server grade CPUs, as first-class citizens within the datacenter.
+While tightly coupled with their hosts, smartNICs can inspect packets, extract hints, and leverage them to enabling unique network-compute performance optimizations, which boost server throughput under very tight tail latency SLOs for latency-critical microservices.
+My work identifies prime use cases for boosting datacenter performance using smartNICs and clarifies why smartNICs should co-exist, alongside server grade CPUs, as first-class citizens within the datacenter.

 My work in one slide!